zqf-developer/bootstrap/site/content/docs/5.0/migration.md

 - Added new `null` variables for `font-size`, `font-weight`, `color`, and `:hover` `color` to the `.nav-link` class.

+#### Pagination

+- Added focus styles to the pagination that match our buttons.

 #### Popovers

 - Renamed `whiteList` option to `allowList`.